containerbuildsystem/atomic-reactor/docs/koji.md

 The `koji` pre-build plugin creates a yum repofile to allow instructions in the Dockerfile to have access to RPMs available from the appropriate Koji tag.

+The `koji_parent` pre-build plugin determines the expected NVR (Name-Version-Release) of the Koji build for the parent image.
+It waits for a given amount if build does not exist yet.

 The `fetch_maven_artifacts` pre-build plugin will use configuration files to download external maven artifacts.
 One of these sources can be a Koji build.

 ## Exit plugins